 If the state does legalize online poker in FL, it will likely be the Florida Lottery that will serve as the regulating body.
 It has been cited to perform a similar function over mobile sports betting in past proposed bills.

-What are sweepstakes poker sites?
+What are sweepstakes or social poker sites?

 Sweepstakes online poker sites are unlike real-money sites in that users play the games using virtual currencies rather than cash.